rit-sse/rapdev12/README.markdown

 **Rapid Development Weekend 12 by the Society of Software Engineers**

-Biogrid is a fishtank-style game where creatures strive to live in a hostile world.
+BioGrid is a fishtank-style game where creatures strive to live in a hostile world.
 Write JavaScript to build your very own creature -- the success of your creature depends on the quality of your code.

-##Getting Started##
+## Getting Started ##

 If you're using Windows, you **should** install Visual Studio so you can build the native extensions for some Node.js modules.

 1. Install [Node.js][1] (Available for Windows, Mac OS X, and Linux)
 2. Clone this repository
-3. Move to the repository directory and run `npm install` in your favorite shell.
+3a.
+For OS X and Linux users, move to the repository directory and run `npm install` in your favorite
+    shell.
 This will install any dependencies to the project folder.
+3b.
+For Windows users, reboot your system, open the command prompt, and follow the rest of 3a.

-##Running the Program
+## Running the Program ##
 From the command line, run the following to start the server:

     node app -c <number of creatures> <relative path to creature file>